-Figures 1 and 2 show the cumulative distributed function (CDF) of TSR in small-sized femtocell networks where the number of femtocells is 50 for three different patterns of interference degree -3,5,8.
+Figure 1 shows the cumulative distributed function (CDF) of the throughput satisfaction rate (TSR) in small-sized femtocell networks where the number of femtocells is 50 for three different patterns of interference degree -3,5, 8.
 Interference degree i means that the maximum number of interferers for a femtocell for that network is i.
 The results show that RALP performs better than both DRA and FCRA with respect to TSR.
-The interference degrees shown in the figures were chosen randomly.
 We do not show the results for FCRA for Interference degree 8 as we stopped the simulation when it failed to produce results after several minutes.
-We suspect that FCRA takes a large time to produce results because it has to solve a linear program to do resource allocation.